caffeicsatyam/PytorchLearning/README.md

     >Improved the previous model with dataloader and datasets.

 **Day 51**: Building ANN :
-    > Built a fully functional GPU with Fashion MNIST DATASET
+    > Built a fully functional GPU with Fashion MNIST DATASET.
+    > Got almost 89% of accuracy on evaluation.

 **Day 5.2** Building ANN with GPU:
-    > ADDED GPU compatibility in pytorch for faster model training
+    > ADDED GPU compatibility in pytorch for faster model training.
     > Improving results with some hyperparameters.